MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/production-how-to-modify-planning-suggestions-in-a-graphical-view.md

 The following procedure shows how to modify supply suggestions by drag and drop.
 As an alternative, you can change the **Due Date** and **Quantity** fields on the **Event Changes** FastTab and immediately see the changes graphically on the **Timeline** FastTab on the **Planning Worksheet** page.

-## To modify suggested supply orders in the graphical view
+## <a name="to-modify-suggested-supply-orders-in-the-graphical-view"></a>To modify suggested supply orders in the graphical view

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Planning Worksheet**, and then choose the related link.